oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/flannel/bastion-svc-access-via-operator-host/README.md

 For connecting to the operator host, execute the command provided in the **sessions** output, that would look like:
 ```
-ssh -i ~/.ssh/id_rsa -o ProxyCommand='ssh -i ~/.ssh/id_rsa -W %h:%p -p 22 ocid1.bastionsession...@host.bastion.eu-frankfurt-1.oci.oraclecloud.com' -p 22 opc@10.0.x.x
+ssh -i <private-key> -o ProxyCommand='ssh -i <private-key> -W %h:%p -p 22 ocid1.bastionsession.XXXXXXXX@host.bastion.<region>oci.oraclecloud.com' -p 22 opc@<operator-host-ip-address>
 ```

 ### Accessing OKE API Endpoint

-One connected to the operator Compute instance, use *kubectl* tool to manage your OKE applications.
+One connected to the operator host, use *kubectl* tool to manage your OKE applications.
 As an example, you can try deploying a sample application, checking and deleting it:
 ```
 > kubectl create -f https://k8s.io/examples/application/deployment.yaml
 > kubectl get deployments